Is this online guitar training program worth the monthly subscription?

 - 30 Day Risk Free Trial

-- Bridges the Gap Between Private and Online Tutorials Through Their Live Lessons
+- Bridges Gap Between Private/Online Tutorials Through Live Lessons

-- Separate Lessons on More Specific Skills (like lead, speed, singing while playing, etc)
+- Advanced Skills (like riffs/licks, speed, singing while playing, etc)

-- Comes with a lot of bonus materials such as jam tracks, games, community forum, and much more
+- Bonus materials: jam tracks, games, community and much more

 - A LOT of material to go through with multiple instructors

-- Can be difficult to choose where to start, who to watch and where to go next
+- Difficult to know where to start, who to watch and where to go next

-- Excellent selection of songs to learn, but not too many.
-It will leave you wanting for more
+- Lots of songs to learn, but needs more funk/soul/r&b

 Buy JamPlay If…

-- You are a complete beginner and don’t know where to start
+- You are a complete beginner and want the best lessons online

-- You want to master a specific style of music such as Soul or R&B which other programs don’t teach
+- You want to master a specific style/genre of music

-- You want to sing and play the guitar together like a seasoned pro
+- You want to sing and play the guitar together (exclusive lesson!)

-- You want to learn from real musicians that actually work in the music industry
+- You want to learn from real musicians and HUGE names in music

 Before we get into the details of what comes with a JamPlay membership, I want to give you my story.